Lakeforest Mall: 2010s

-On August 31, 2019 it was announced that Sears would be closing its location at Lakeforest Mall as part of a plan to close 92 stores across the U.S.; the store closed on December 1, 2019, leaving Macy's as the only anchor left.
+On August 31, 2019, it was announced that Sears would be closing its location at Lakeforest Mall as part of a plan to close 92 stores across the U.S.; the store closed on December 1, 2019, leaving Macy's as the last and only anchor.

 2020s

 On October 20, 2022, WRS Inc. announced that Lakeforest Mall would be demolished by 2024, with a more specific date being announced later in 2023.
 Unfinalized redevelopment proposal plans include relocating the Lakeforest Transit Center and Park and Ride from alongside Lost Knife Rd. to Russell Ave., townhouses, office buildings, a parking garage near the center of brand new stores, a movie theater, cleaning up the three ponds to have a boardwalk built on top, and among others.

 On January 4, 2023, it was announced that Macy's would be closed as part of a plan to close 4 stores nationwide, all inside underperforming indoor shopping malls.
-This left the mall with no anchors left.
-The store closed on March 18, 2023 via liquidation sales that started on January 9, 2023.
-Photos from this time period showcase an empty shell of what was a hub for shopping back in the American Mall Boom of the 1960's and 70's, now sitting here almost gone for good and was a shining light of an era that no longer exists.
+This left the mall with no anchors, which basically turned it into a dead mall.
+The store closed on March 18, 2023, via liquidation sales that started on January 9, 2023.

-On January 17, 2023, at the hearing on the Lakeforest Mall redevelopment plan in City Hall in Gaithersburg, MD, with lack of any open anchor store in the future, Kevin Rogers of WRS Inc. announced that Lakeforest Mall and all its entirety would be closing on March 31, 2023 after 44 years of serving the nearby community.
-However, it is currently not certain whether the mall would be demolished; should redevelopment plans be rejected, there is a small possibility that the mall building itself could be repurposed.
+On January 17, 2023, at the hearing on the Lakeforest Mall redevelopment plan in City Hall in Gaithersburg, MD, Kevin Rogers of WRS Inc. announced that Lakeforest Mall in its entirety would close on March 31, 2023, at 7:00 PM after 44 years of serving the nearby community.
+The mayor of Gaithersburg, Jud Ashman, approved the plan of demolition, which is scheduled to begin in June 2025.
+The land where Lakeforest currently stands will become a mixture of residential, retail, and commercial space.

+On October 21, 2024, it was announced that Lakeforest Mall is scheduled for demolition in June 2025.

+On June 17, 2025, various trees surrounding Lakeforest Mall were cut down as part of the start of the mall's demolition.